feldman4/tape/docs/ipad_appendix.md

 for the entire swipe, even when the finger crosses a sector divider.

 The visual marks the fixed swipe coordinate system with two faint concentric circles and a horizontal sector divider.
+Its centre is positioned above the middle of the control area, roughly aligned with the minimap.
 The inner circle is a centre dead zone; the region beyond the outer circle is an outer dead zone.
 Only the ring between them responds to reel motion.
 A swipe can enter either dead zone and return to the live ring without ending; angular motion continues from its last live position.
 The circles and divider remain fixed while the finger moves and do not mark the current touch position.

 | Sector | Normal action | Hold Shift |
 | --- | --- | --- |